webgptorg/promptbook/packages/browser/README.md

 npm i ptbk

 # Install just this package to save space
-npm i @promptbook/core
+npm i @promptbook/browser
 ```

-Core of the library, it contains the main logic for promptbooks.
+Core of the library for Browser runtime, it contains the main logic for promptbooks which uses browser-specific things like `localStorage`.